christiannwamba/herm-workshop/content/01-setup-ui/02-styles-amd-fonts.md

 }
 ```

-We now have a `render` function like every other React component, but this time we took the liberty to wrap our page content `<Main />` and page scripts `<NativeScript />` with a HTML and body tag.
+We now have a `render` function like every other React component, but this time we took the liberty to wrap our page content `<Main />` and page scripts `<NextScript />` with a HTML and body tag.
 This way, we can inject the global styles and fonts to the `head` of the page.

 Set the font-family in the style we already have in `pages/index.js` to see some changes: